jpeddicord/askalono/README.md

 ### As a library

-**Note:** This API is still unstable (and relatively undocumented).
-Semantic versioning will be respected, but anticipate significant changes throughout development.

 At the moment, `Store` and `LicenseContent` are exposed for usage.
 These have a relatively sane API, if unergonmic.
 Expect improvements in usage and documentation here.

 The best way to get an idea of how to use askalono as a library in its early state is to look at the [example](./examples/basic.rs).
+As of 0.2.0, decent documentation is available via docs.rs, and if the maintainer remembers to, they will add a link here once that's generated. (hint hint)

 ## Details